top of page

 Recent News

-• I was awarded an Unrestricted Travel Grant from Psi Chi: The International Honor Society in Psychology!
+• Kaitlyn Werner was awarded an Unrestricted Travel Grant from Psi Chi: The International Honor Society in Psychology!

-• I was awarded an NIH Diversity Supplement Grant from the National Cancer Institute!
-In collaboration with Dr. Elliot Berkman, this grant supports our project, Regulatory flexibility and smoking behavior: Examining within-strategy variation in effectiveness as a function of craving intensity.
+• Kaitlyn Werner was awarded an NIH Diversity Supplement Grant from the National Cancer Institute!
+In collaboration with Elliot Berkman, this grant supports our project, Regulatory flexibility and smoking behavior: Examining within-strategy variation in effectiveness as a function of craving intensity.

 Upcoming and Recent Presentations

-• November 2023: Research presentation in the Stanford Psychophysiology Lab in the Department of Psychology at Stanford University, Stanford, CA. Topic: TBD.
+• May 2024: Research presentation in the Stanford Psychophysiology Lab in the Department of Psychology at Stanford University, Stanford, CA. Topic: TBD

 bottom of page